-Read this post to know about the signs and symptoms, diagnosis, treatment, and prevention of pertussis in children.
+Read on to know about the signs and symptoms, diagnosis, treatment, and prevention of pertussis in children.

 Symptoms Of Pertussis In Children